 - Enter an affirmative response and detailed explanation to all applicable Disclosure Questions.

-- Updating the Attestation Signature does not update the Authorization Release or Application Addendum.
-You must also update these pages when updating your application.
+- Updating the Attestation Update signature/date does not update the Authorization Release or Application Validation Statements.
+You must also update these application pages with your signature/date.

 - Include current copies of applicable professional state licensure, DEA registration, and malpractice liability insurance certificate.